nailwal08/next-api/README.md

 This project aims to demonstrate how to interact with the filesystem in a Node.js environment.
 The primary functionality includes taking user input through a form and using a POST request to write the captured data into a JSON file.

+-- Added delete API (submit the name of the json file that you want to delete and hit the delete button.)

 ## Getting Started

 To run this project locally, follow these steps: